Can the Waymo Open Motion Dataset Support Realistic Behavioral Modeling? A Validation Study with Naturalistic Trajectories: Data Description

 \subsubsection{Trajectory extraction}

-Vehicle trajectory information is later extracted from the recorded videos using the methodology explained in \cite{TGSIM,TGSIMreport}.
+Vehicle trajectory information is later extracted from the recorded videos using the methodology explained in \citep{TGSIM,TGSIMreport}.
 The method begins by extracting high-resolution raw images from the video recordings, which are recorded at 30 frames per second.
 Next, a few representative frames are selected to create a reference image of the study area, which is necessary to transform the coordinates of each image into a global frame of reference.
-The next steps include object detection and object tracking.
+The next steps include object detection and tracking, where vehicles in each frame are detected using a RetinaNet-based detector that was retrained based on the data collected in this study \citep{hosseini2022unsupervised}.
+Object tracking includes assigning a unique ID to each vehicle using data association and track maintenance \citep{hosseini2022unsupervised}.
 Subsequently, image stabilization is performed to ultimately transform each frame to the global coordinate system.
 Once transformed into a global frame, trajectories are extracted.

 Figure \ref{fig:trajectory_reconstruction} illustrates the reconstructed vehicle trajectories traveling southbound on N 16th St. in Phoenix, AZ, during the afternoon peak hour.
 The AV is highlighted with a speed color-coding, while the trajectories of other vehicles on the two main lanes are shown in light grey.
 Vehicles on the left-turn lanes at intersections are not included.
 This corridor features two signalized intersections.
 Due to heavy traffic, vehicles experienced multiple stops when approaching the first traffic signal at N 16th St. \& Thomas Rd.
 The total length of this section is approximately 2,200 meters, starting from E Osborn Rd., where the AV turns onto N 16th St., and ending at E Almeria Rd., where the AV makes a right turn.